 Defined Lounge Areas

 Spaces are becoming more open with relaxed seating arrangements.
 Lighter, powerful, wireless technology has untethered the workspace more than ever.
 These comfortable areas promote relaxed collaboration.
 Offices with dedicated lounge areas make working more enjoyable.

 One alternative to cubicles–the bench–is being overtaken by non-assigned seating.
 The executive suite remains.
 However, multipurpose spaces are used for everything from multimedia presentations to casual breakout areas.
 There is also a shift toward height-adjustable tables for standing meetings.

 This table reflects more interaction at work and other settings, like coffee shops and restaurants, where large, shared tables are popular.
 The community table has been a meaningful object for centuries, a symbol of kinship or alliance that is now becoming an important part of the work environment.
-The table in the workspace exhibits the characteristics of a domicile—more relaxed, congenial,
+The table in the workspace exhibits the characteristics of a domicile—more relaxed, congenial, and collaborative.

 Offices Organized by Color